marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_062.png)
 Left: no Anti-Aliasing and no mipmapping.
 Center: mipmapping only (trilinear).
 Right: mipmapping (trilinear) + Anti-Aliasing (TAA).

-# Give a sense of scale
+# How to give a sense of scale

 Which of the two ducks is bigger?